 "ITSM is just a general term applied to defining what IT is delivering in terms of services … and then providing metrics and providing help desk and service calls and things like that oriented around those business services," Sacolick said.
 "It's a way of better aligning what IT's capabilities are with the language that business users use."

-In this Ask the Expert, Sacolick highlights the practices that help IT run more efficiently in a digital world and explains why IT is moving away from service models.
+In this Ask the Expert, Sacolick sounds off on the ITSM vs DevOps debate and highlights the practices that help IT run more efficiently in a digital world and explains why IT is moving away from service models.

 Editor's note: The following has been edited for length and clarity.